aimeos/aimeos-docs/src/manual/service-decorators.md

 ```

 !!! note
-    Contrary to the "Reduction" decorator, any amounts subtracted by the "Costs" decorator are not displayed as rebates!
+    Contrary to the "Reduction" decorator, any amounts subtracted by the "Costs" decorator are not displayed as rebates but as (negative) delivery or payment costs!

 ## Country